phax/ph-poi/README.md

 Java library with some Apache POI improvements.
 Also adds some helper functions to more easily read and write typesafe Excel files.

 # News and noteworthy
+  * v5.0.0 - work in progress
+    * Updated to ph-commons 9.0.0
+    * Removed deprecated methods
   * v4.1.1 - 2017-04-19
     * Updated to POI 3.16
   * v4.1.0 - 2016-09-22